yingding/ai-hackathon-022025/docs/07 Copilot Studio with Azure Foundry.md

-# Copilot Studio Connecting to AI Foundry
+# Copilot Studio Connecting to Azure Foundry

 ## Create your agent in copilot studio